 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Barnstead is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Barnstead is a town of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Barnstead who work in management occupations (10.67%), teaching (9.89%), and office and administrative support (9.22%).

-A relatively large number of people in Barnstead telecommute to their jobs.
-Overall, about 13.48% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 13.48% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Barnstead has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Barnstead has few renters and college students.
 But the biggest reason it is quieter in Barnstead than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Barnstead may be for you.